migueldiez/organization/FAQ.md

 ### Why not naming it CentOS-ng Linux or something else ?
 Why not reusing the same or similar name and branding as CentOS and use that momentum ?

-Strangely enough, CentOS name and branding are currently owned by Red Hat.
+CentOS trademarks (e.g.: name, logs, etc) have been owned by Red Hat since the project's acquisition in 2014.

 While it is true that it would have been great to be able to keep using CentOS name and branding to avoid confusing our users, we do not want to get into any legal issues.

 We also believe "Rocky" name provides a good picture aligned to our main driver: being a solid and trustworthy distro (and cheap and available as just a simple rock).